If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 - www and non-www (make sure all your site contents are loading either on www or non-www)

-- Parameters and faceted navigation (faceted navigation might be useful for users, but it negatively impacts your website SEO with duplicate content, wasted crawl budget and so on)
+- Parameters and faceted navigation (faceted navigation might be useful for users, but it negatively impacts your website SEO, wasted crawl budget and so on)

 - Session IDs